QuazChick/bedrock-wiki/docs/blocks/block-components.md

 -   All instances must have the same render method.
 -   Block faces will unconditionally darken if intersecting another block.
+-   The texture on the `down` face is used for destruction particles.

 Material instances can be combined with `RP/blocks.json` entries to create blocks which exhibit opaque-like properties.
 This is primarily used to enable face culling on [custom glass blocks](/blocks/custom-glass-blocks).